course-software-engineering-2025-1/web-system-controlling-commercial-finances/README.md

 - **Concurrency Scenarios**
   - Simulate multiple users creating transactions simultaneously on the same account to verify balance consistency (may require mocks or a more advanced test setup).

-## Contribution
-Contributions are welcome!
-Feel free to open issues for bugs or feature suggestions, or submit pull requests for improvements.

 ## Application available at
 http://3.17.67.137/